nfugal/nfugal.github.io/_pages/about.md

 I consider myself a breadth-geek—lots of interests, none particularly deep.

-My current main-gig is trying to make the U.S. healthcare experience suck a little less (Hi CH! 👋).
+My current main-gig is trying to make the U.S. healthcare experience suck less (Hi CH! 👋).

 Some bits from my personal credo that I deem pertinent to these introduction-type circumstances: